 Two types of update checker data are sent, Enterprise update checker data and app update checker data.

-For more information about the data that your deployment can send to Splunk, see Share performance data.
+For more information about the data that your deployment can send to Splunk, see Share data in Splunk Enterprise.

 Enterprise update checker data

 Sample Enterprise update checker data

 The following types of data are sent for Splunk Enterprise.

 |License group, subgroup, and hashed GUID||Enterprise, Production, <GUID>|

 |Splunk software version||7.0.0|